algernon-A/FiveTwentyNineTiles/Properties/LongDescription.md

 - Optional **custom selection of starting tiles**, which enables you to choose your own nine starting tiles (at no cost) when starting a new map.
 - Optional **re-locking of all currently unlocked tiles**, if you want to change your mind about which tiles you purchased.
 Note that this will lock **all** map tiles and you will need to chose which tiles to unlock.

+You can also **change tile upkeep costs**, increasing or decreasing tile upkeep (including reducing the upkeep cost to zero).

 ## Instructions
 Install the mod, load to the main menu, and go to 'Settings'.
 There will be a mod setting entry there for '529 Tiles' where you can choose the unlock mode (see above) that you want.